 Rolex Datejust KSA dial

-While I might have started my journey in watches for monetary gain but soon developed a keen interest in the field and started collecting watches from 1930-50.
-What really caught my eye was Rolex Bubbleback- it was the first automatic movement by the company and the most interesting feature was the enclosed case which means you cannot see the movement from the back like you can see today, I loved it so much that I ended up collecting almost 30 of them, but I had to sell them eventually as I had to buy a house.
+While I might have started my journey in watches for monetary gain, I soon developed a keen interest in the field and started collecting watches from 1930-50.
+What really caught my eye was Rolex Bubbleback - it was the first automatic movement by the company and the most interesting feature was the enclosed, domed case.
+I loved it so much that I ended up collecting almost 30 of them, but I had to sell them eventually as I had to buy a house.

 NS: Where do you buy your vintage watches from today?